 That lovely little nut called Pistachio

-Before I tell you, my reader, about something really good for your health, more often than not I like to tell you a bit about the history and background.
+Before I tell you, my reader, about something fantastic for your health, more often than not I like to tell you a bit about the history and background.

 The pistachio is one of the oldest flowering nut trees.
-It was recently discovered, through archeological findings in Turkey, that humans were eating it as early as 7000 BC.
+They recently discovered, through archeological findings in Turkey, that humans were eating it as early as 7000 BC.

 Pistachios seem to have been the favorite of the Queen of Sheba.
 She ordered the total production of her country to be reserved for herself and her court.
-This queen, whose name was Makeda, is remembered for her intelligence and lived in the 10th century BCE.
-Her kingdom is thought to have been in Ethiopia or Yemen.
+This queen, named Makeda, is remembered for her intelligence and lived in the 10th century BCE.
+They think her kingdom to have been in Ethiopia or Yemen.
 It was later, through the conquests of Alexander the Great, that this nut reached Greece.

 Pistachio used in culinary creations

 One of the stories tells about the practice of feeding chickens pistachio nuts.
 It seems that a diet of pistachios would give the meat a special flavor.
-The chickens would also be prepared with a Pistachio stuffing and it sounds delicious.
+They would also prepare the chickens with a Pistachio stuffing, and it sounds delicious.
 You might like to try this recipe.

-As you can see on the video the modern harvesting method applied here saves the nut from getting bruised.
-A similar method is used for harvesting olives.
+As you can see on the video, the modern harvesting method applied here saves the nut from getting bruised.
+They use a similar method for harvesting olives.
 The tree gets a good shake up by a machine.
 Just as in harvesting olives, in old times people would hit the tree with long sticks and the pistachios would fall on a big cloth spread on the earth below the tree.

 Adopting a healthy habit

-You will know that free radicals are not good and will make you age faster than necessary.
-Pistachios are full of antioxidants and rank highest on the list of any given food.
+You probably know that free radicals are not good and will make you age faster than necessary.
+Pistachios are full of antioxidants and rank highest on the list of any food.
 Antioxidants battle those bad free radicals.
 Another good reason to eat these nuts every day.

-They are a great source of Vitamin B6, beta-carotene, and Lutein plus Zeaxanthin which are so important for our eye health.
+They are a significant source of Vitamin B6, beta-carotene, and Lutein plus Zeaxanthin, which are so important for our eye health.
 It helps against macular degeneration.
 In our modern times, being exposed to so many EMF radiations, all help for our eyes is welcome.

 People who are on the verge of developing diabetes can lower their risk by eating this nut every day.
-This is a really nice way of trying to prevent a condition before it happens, do you not also think so?
+This is a really pleasant way of trying to prevent a condition before it happens.
+Do you not also think so?

 Good for your Gut Health